VHDPlus/vhdplus-website/docs/community_matrix.md

 This example lets you display a bitmap defined with LED_Matrix_Panel_Bitmap or display a predefined text.

-Make sure that you choose the correct FPGA Pins that are connected with DIN, CL and CLK, that 3.3V is connected with the level shifter and that 5V is connected with the level shifter and the matrix.
+Make sure that you choose the correct FPGA Pins that are connected with DIN, CL, and CLK and that 3.3V is connected with the level shifter and that 5V is connected with the level shifter and the matrix.

 You can find the full example [here](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples/tree/master/Examples/Hardware/Output/LED_Matrix).

 ## Conclusion

-With the LED matrix you have a lot of possibilities on how to output text, images or graphics.
-This allows to either display information like for a clock or with the possibility of setting your custom bitmap, you can show graphis e.g. for games or a spectrum analyzer.
+With the LED matrix you have many possibilities on how to output text, images, or graphics.
+This allows you to either display information like for a clock or the possibility of setting a custom bitmap where you can show graphics such as for games or a spectrum analyzer.

-Here are other projects with an LED matrix:<br/>
+Here are other projects with a LED matrix:<br/>
 1. [Spectrum Analyzer](community_spectrum.md)<br/>
 2. [Clock with timer](https://github.com/leonbeier/Matrix-Clock)<br/>
 3. [Custom text displayer](https://github.com/HendrikMennen/vhdplus-tests/tree/master/SerialMatrix)
 ## Possible problems
 ### Matrix is dark
-1. Check if everything is connected properly (3.3V, 5V and GND connected?
+1. Check is everything connected properly.
+(Is 3.3V, 5V and GND connected?
 Does the level shifter have a connection?
-Correct Pins used?)
+Are the correct pins used?)
 2. Is the program correct?
 (Shutdown => '0'?
 Does LED_Matrix_Config change from '0' to '1' when the matrix has power?)
-3. Has the matrix a MAX7219 IC?
+3. Does the matrix have a MAX7219 IC?
-### Image is not displayed completely or is rotated
+### Image not displayed completely or is rotated
-Try to change the parameters Panels, Rotate_seg or Mirror of the LED_Matrix instance
+Try to change the parameter Panels, Rotate_seg or Mirror of the LED_Matrix instance.

-We hope you enjoyed the tutorial and feel free to check out
+We hope you enjoyed this tutorial and feel free to check out
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/vhdp) if you have problems
 - [Youtube](https://www.youtube.com/channel/UC7qiOvlaBSiWyAb7R1xTaEw) if you are interested in more tutorials
 - [Github](https://github.com/search?utf8=%E2%9C%93&q=vhdplus) for more examples and inspiration